 This brings us to our first problem with employing peak task performance as the single measure of how well a developmental model performs: it neglects the time-varying aspects of development.
-For instance, for a developmental model of syllable phoneme segmentation, we are not interested in how many phonemes a computational model can discriminate after being trained with an extensive corpus of examples, but whether the number of phonemes recognizable as a function of training time resembles, say, a logistic growth function, thereby having the capacity to mimic the developmental function as found in human children [13].
+For instance, for a developmental model of syllable phoneme segmentation, we are not interested in how many phonemes a computational model can discriminate after being trained with a corpus of examples, but whether the number of phonemes recognizable as a function of training time resembles, say, a logistic growth function, thereby having the capacity to mimic the developmental function as found in human children20.

 A second problem is that choosing a specific task as representative of a developmental process neglects other related milestones and events that may be of even greater interest.
 In the human developmental time course of face recognition, for example, the increasing accuracy of recognition as a function of exposure to faces is only one aspect of the phenomenon.
-A computational developmental model of face recognition should explain not only how accuracy improves with age, but also should remark upon how face processing skills progress from a general sensitivity to face-like configurations found shortly after birth [14]-[15], to a preference for the mother's face at 1 month of age [16], to the ability to discriminate between familiar and unfamiliar individuals by 3 months [17], and so on, up towards adult levels of face recognition performance.
+A computational developmental model of face recognition should explain not only how accuracy improves with age, but also should remark upon how face processing skills progress from a general sensitivity to face-like configurations found shortly after birth^{21,22}, to a preference for the mother's face at 1 month of age23, to the ability to discriminate between familiar and unfamiliar individuals by 3 months24, and so on, up towards adult levels of face recognition performance.
 Choosing one particular measure of performance binds us to one particular interpretation of success; this, in turn, blinds us to deficits of omission.

-A third problem is that the assumption of a specific task

-neglects the complexity of the real-world environment.
-This leads to at least three specific problems: 1) a defined task measure fails to represent domains where the task is generated internally, or is implicitly defined; 2) it also provides no motivation for learning and no grounding for the developmental system 3) it drastically underestimates the difficulty of the domain.
-By framing the problem within traditional machine learning paradigms, we assume that the problem is self-contained, or contained within a small, compact, controllable domain.
-Nothing could be farther from the truth: human development occurs far from a vacuum and a positive trend in the analysis of models of development is the use of computational agents that are explicitly embedded in a complex environment [18].
-If we limit ourselves to measures of performance that are tightly coupled to a particular representation of the problem, we limit the generalizability of our results and the power of our implications.
+A third problem is that the assumption of a specific task neglects the complexity of the real-world environment.
+This leads to at least three problems: 1) a defined task measure fails to represent domains where the task is generated internally or is defined implicitly; 2) it provides no motivation for learning and no grounding for development; 3) it drastically underestimates the difficulty of the domain.
+By framing the problem within traditional machine learning paradigms, we assume that the problem is selfcontained, or contained within a small, compact, controllable domain.
+Nothing could be farther from the truth: human development occurs far from a vacuum and a positive trend in the analysis of models of development is the use of computational agents that are explicitly embedded in complex environments25.
+If we limit ourselves to performance measures that are tightly coupled to a particular representation of the problem, we limit the generalizability of our results and the power of our implications.
 If we instead link the task to some representation of the world, we ground the developmental process in question to some concrete foundation.
 This, in turn, allows for a direct investigation of the interplay that occurs between an individual and his environment.
-In addition, functional considerations, such as performance degradation in the presence of noise, under varying environmental conditions, and under increasing demands are, in traditional applications, typically secondary to the question: how well does it work?
-However, in developmental models, such consideration are vital, as they describe how the emergence of new skills can arise in a robust fashion-a requirement for computational models of development that are biologically-relevant, as opposed to those that are simply biologically-inspired.
+In addition, in traditional applications, functional considerations, such as performance degradation in the presence of noise, under environmental variations, and under increasing demands are typically secondary to the question: how well does it work?
+In developmental models, however, such consideration are vital, as they describe how the emergence of new skills can arise in a robust fashion-a requirement for computational models of development that are biologically-relevant, as opposed to those that are simply biologically-inspired.

-A. Example - Face Recognition
+2.1.
+Example - Face recognition